LeHuman/ComMonitor-CLI/README.md

 <!-- TODO: Test this -->
 **NOTE:** This app has been mainly been tested and used on Windows, but should technically work on anything that has a .NET runtime.

+### Why

+When I initially made this, I was in need of a CLI only serial monitor that could also do logging for me.
+At the time, I did not find anything, so I made it myself.
+On top of that, I also wanted the option to graph the data using a separate GUI app, but only as an option, not a forced 'this must run' feature.
+This allowed me to use the app in VSCode's integrated terminal instead of having to open another tool separately unless I wanted to graph the data in realtime.

 ## Key Features

 - CLI app